bwks/conftodict/README.md

 Since a dictionary is a hash of key/value pairs its efficient for auditing
 large sets of configurations.

 Built and tested with Python 3.
 Python 2 not tested at this time.

+Test

 ###Overview
 Cisco IOS config is a series of parent and child relationships, IE;